Zealous Michigan Probate Attorneys Advocating for You

 If the estate includes any property like artwork or jewelry, the executor may have to have the property appraised.
 This is necessary for reporting purposes as well as taxation.
 In disposing of property, the executor may have to sell some assets to be distributed among beneficiaries.

 If the probate process takes a long time, the immediate family of the deceased may ask for the court to release short-term support funds from the estate.
 This may be necessary to handle immediate needs such as funeral and burial expenses.
 If the deceased person has children or pets, they may need financial support sooner than the probate process concludes.
-A Richland Hills MI probate attorney can help the family determine of support funds are needed.
+A Rochester Hills MI probate attorney can help the family determine of support funds are needed.

 Simplified Probate Process for Small Estates